-Heating & Cooling leases four buildings with an aggregate of 76,655 square feet from Elizabeth Paige, daughter of O.M.
+Heating & Cooling leases four buildings with an aggregate of 76,655 square feet from Elizabeth Paige, daughter of 0.M.
 Butler, a director of the Company.
 The lease agreements provide for aggregate lease payments of \$342,000 per year through October 15, 2005.
-Heating & Cooling also leases two buildings with an aggregate of 53,177 square feet from John Butler, President of Heating & Cooling and son of O.M.
+Heating & Cooling also leases two buildings with an aggregate of 53,177 square feet from John Butler, President of Heating & Cooling and son of 0.M.
 Butler.
 The lease agreements provide for aggregate lease payments of \$193,000 per year through October 15, 2005.

-PROPOSAL TO AMEND

-THE AMENDED AND RESTATED ARTICLES OF INCORPORATION
+II.
+PROPOSAL TO AMEND THE AMENDED AND RESTATED ARTICLES OF INCORPORATION

-The Company's Amended and Restated Articles of Incorporation presently authorizes 10,000,000 shares of Common Stock, par value of \$.50 per share, and 4,000,000 shares of Class B Common Stock, par value of \$.50 per share.
-The Company's Board of Directors has approved an amendment to Article III, paragraph A. of the Company's Amended and Restated Articles of Incorporation, which, if adopted by the shareholders, will increase the number of authorized shares of Common Stock of the Company from 10,000,000 to 40,000,000.
+The Company's Amended and Restated Articles of Incorporation now authorizes 10,000,000 shares of Common Stock, par value of \$.50 per share.
+In order to provide the Company the ability to issue additional shares of Common Stock for future stock splits, acquisitions and stock option grants, among other uses, the Board of Directors has approved an amendment to Article III, paragraph A. of the Company's Amended and Restated Articles of Incorporation, which if adopted by the shareholders, will increase the number of authorized shares of Common Stock of the Company to 40,000,000.